nickreich/data-stories/pages/instructor-schedule.md

     - randomness prevents us from seeing things perfectly, statistics are our glasses that reduce the blur
     - appropriate understanding/use of uncertainty can be INFORMATIVE
     - We can use math or algorithms to help us understand uncertainty
-    - data collection lab: In teams, design a data collection experiment collecting ANONYMOUS data on UMass students.
-To start, ignore let's think about what kind of data we could collect on students just by watching. (clothes color/shape/style/type, gender, glasses, hat, skin color, hair color, location/setting, time of day, data collector, ...)
-Limit data collection to 5-6 variables, design a question and a mechanism for collecting data.
  - continue group work on project (50 min)

 _Thursday, week 2_